Case study

 Output

-• Designed standardized and automated workflows for tenant provisioning across cloud environments
+• Designed standardized and automated workflows for tenant provisioning across multi-cloud environments

-• Built integration-driven processes connecting ServiceNow with cloud platforms
+• Established integration frameworks connecting ServiceNow with cloud platforms and legacy systems

 • Improved Service Portal usability for a more streamlined request experience